bruth/django-tracking2/README.md

 Available URLs
 --------------
-* `/dashboard/` - overview of all visitor activity
+* `/` - overview of all visitor activity, includes a time picker for filtering.

 Templates
 ---------